mcsquizzy/red-team-toolbox/internal-recon/README.md

 Definition Internal Reconnaissance...

 This script reveals various information ([see Checks](#checks)) of a Linux system that may be useful in Internal Reconnaissance.
+For windows systems there is also a powershell script available.
+Check the [Windows](#windows) part for more information.

 ## Usage